-In Times of Crisis: Don’t Forget Your Frontline Teams
+In Times of Crisis: Don’t Forget Your Frontline Workers

 I’ve read a lot of great articles about how to prepare a crisis communications plan to respond to Covid-19.
-But one thing seems to be missing is the plan for preparing frontline and deskless employees.
+But one thing seems to be missing is the plan for preparing frontline workers.

 It’s easy to tell your corporate team to work from home to keep your business running.
 But how will your company respond when six out of the ten people scheduled for a shift call in sick?
 Or when one member of the third shift of a production line gets Covid-19 and all other shift members must quarantine?